2024 Solar Incentives Guide for Rockland, MA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are meant to help mitigate the cost of installing solar panels on your home.
-This category of financial incentives is in place to encourage more Americans to convert their home partially or fully to renewable energy.
-You may be eligible for several types of incentives, including discounts, cash back or credit towards your monthly utility bill, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the state of Massachusetts and others from the federal government.
-Types of solar incentives might include:
+Solar incentives help mitigate the cost of installing solar panels on your home.
+These financial incentives are in place to encourage more homeowners to convert their home partially or fully to renewable energy.
+Different types of incentives, such as discounts, cash back or credit towards your monthly utility bill, might be available to you.
+Some incentives may be provided via the state of Massachusetts, by your utility company or by county or municipality, while other incentives are federal.
+Categories of solar incentives include:

-• Net Metering: Net metering becomes relevant after your solar panels are up and running.
-If you have a net metering agreement in place with your Rockland utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some locations, this is a dollar-for-dollar credit, while in others you might receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering factors in after your solar system is up and running.
+If you've signed a net metering agreement with your Rockland utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in others you might receive a refund equivalent to a percentage of the value.

 Best Regional Coverage